Menu

 Can I park on the road and trail the cable from my house to my car?

-Currently, Swindon Borough Council cannot give you permission to do this, as placing a cable across the highway (which includes pavements) could contravene the Highways Act, and is a trip hazard to users of the pavement.
+Currently, Swindon Borough Council cannot give you permission to do this, as placing a cable across the highway (which includes pavements) could contravene the Highways Act, and is a trip hazard to users of the pavement – even with the use of a cable protector.

 Can you over charge a car?